matthewnitschke/CSCI-447-Project-1/README.md

 node arffConvert.js youtube.csv string string date string real
 ```

-### Things to note

-* If a date type was used, the program will ask what format the date is in.
-If date is in ISO-8601 format, simply type `iso`
+### Special Types
+there are two special types.
+* `date` - requires a format for the date, if using ISO-8601 format enter `iso`
+* `enum` - requires a comma separated list of enum options

+## Important note
-* all `.csv` files must contain a header line which lists each column name separated by a comma
+all `.csv` files must contain a header line which lists each column name separated by a comma